Menu

 How to Choose

-NB: Korean big lenses with dark tones, lenses with a bright and noticeable print (ex., a "flower" on Water Fairy), and also with a dark/black limb (a dark strip on a circle of contact lens) looks visually bigger on your eyes.
-For example, circle lenses with a diameter of 14.5 mm can look like 15-16 mm ones.
+Note: Circle lenses with dark tones, bright prints (e.g., a "flower" on Water Fairy lenses), or a dark/black limb (a dark strip on the lens) can visually appear larger on the eyes.
+For example, lenses with a 14.5 mm diameter may look like 15-16 mm lenses.

-There are no circle lens with a diameter of more than 15 mm.
-Mini-scleral lenses have a diameter 17 mm.
-They cover almost all of the visible eye surface, they are not very comfortable, and it`s recommended not to wear them more than 3 hours a day.
-The scleral lenses ("for the whole eye") have a diameter 22 mm.
+There are no circle lenses with a diameter exceeding 15 mm.
+Mini-scleral lenses have a diameter of 17 mm, covering almost all visible eye surface.
+They are not very comfortable and should not be worn for more than 3 hours a day.
+Scleral lenses ("for the whole eye") have a diameter of 22 mm.

-Some manufacturers or advertisers deceptively claim to have diameters of 16 mm, 18 mm and even 21 mm whereas the real ones are actually 14.5 or 14.7 mm.
-As mentioned, some circle lenses with a noticeable print or a dark limbal ring look like they have a bigger diameter.
-Before you purchase thise lenses, we recommend that you pay careful attention not only to the lenses' diameter, but also of the photos of these lenses in the eyes and customers reviews.
+Some manufacturers or advertisers may falsely claim diameters of 16 mm, 18 mm, or even 21 mm, whereas the actual diameters are typically around 14.5 or 14.7 mm.
+Before purchasing such lenses, carefully review not only the stated diameter but also photos of the lenses in eyes and customer reviews.

-What is a diopter?
-Diopter is a unit of measurement of the contact lenses optical power.
-If you don't know what a diopter is, most likely, you have good eyesight, and in this case you need zero (plano) diopters (-0.00 for both eyes).
-If you don't see very well, but you don’t know your diopters yet, you also can take plano lenses or visit an ophthalmologist.
+A diopter is a unit of measurement for the optical power of contact lenses.
+If you have good eyesight, you likely require zero (plano) diopters (-0.00 for both eyes).
+If your vision is impaired but you don't know your diopters, you can still opt for plano lenses or consult an ophthalmologist.

-Now let's say some words about the curvature.
-Why is it necessary to select?
-Lenses are put on the cornea, and therefore it has to match its shape in a most precise way.
-That's why all contacts have a certain radius of curvature.
-An ophthalmologist also can tell which radius of curvature is suitable for you.
-It isn’t bad if the curvature radius of your eyes differs from the contacts curvature radius on 0.1-0.2 mm, so if your curvature radius is 8.8, you can wear colored contacts with radius of curvature either 8.6 or 8.9.
+Lenses are placed on the cornea, so they must match its shape precisely.
+Hence, all contacts have a specific radius of curvature.
+An ophthalmologist can advise on the suitable curvature radius for you.
+A slight difference of 0.1-0.2 mm between the curvature radius of your eyes and that of the contacts is acceptable.
+For instance, if your curvature radius is 8.8, you can wear colored contacts with a radius of curvature of either 8.6 or 8.9.

 We use cookies to improve your browsing experience and the functionality of the site.